-- 34.1 The CITY will provide, and employees shall wear at all times when on duty, full uniforms to include shirts, tee shirts, pants, jacket and baseball cap, as weather conditions dictate. - 34.2 The CITY shall replace uniforms for normal wear and tear resulting from CITY work activities. - 34.3 CITY shall provide an allowance of three hundred dollars (\$300) on the first paycheck of August of each fiscal year for the purchase of boots which shall be purchased as provided in the CITY boot purchase procedure.
-Employees required to wear safety toe footwear which meets ANSI standards shall receive an additional \$15.00 to be used toward the purchase of safety toe footwear.
+34.1 The CITY will provide, and employees shall wear at all times when on duty, full uniforms to include shirts, tee shirts, pants, jacket and baseball cap, as weather conditions dictate.

+34.2 The CITY shall replace uniforms for normal wear and tear resulting from CITY work activities.

+34.3 CITY shall provide an allowance of three hundred dollars (\$300) on the first paycheck of August each fiscal year for the purchase of boots which shall be purchased as provided in the CITY boot purchase procedure.
+Employees required to wear safety toe footwear which meets ANSI standards shall receive an additional fifteen dollars (\$15.00) to be used toward the purchase of safety toe footwear.

-- 34.4 CITY shall provide six (6) long-sleeved or short-sleeved cotton t-shirts by the first day of November each fiscal year for each employee of a color and style determined by the CITY after consultation with the UNION.
-In lieu of receiving 6 long-sleeved or short-sleeved cotton t-shirts, employees can select one of the following options: - a.
-1 hooded zip and 2 crew sweatshirts, or - b.
-1 hooded zip and 1 hooded pullover, or - c.
-2 button-up shirts, or - d.
-4 crew sweat shirts, or - e.
-2 hooded pullovers - 34.5 CITY shall provide two (2) new button work shirts per year.
-Employees receiving laundry service uniforms are not eligible to receive these button work shirts. - 34.5.1 Employees receiving the button work shirts are eligible to receive the following in lieu of button shirts: - a.
+34.4 CITY shall provide appropriately sized t-shirts and sweatshirts for all Unit 16 members by the first day of November each fiscal year of a color and style determined by the CITY after consultation with the UNION.
+Employees are permitted to select up to twelve (12) units of uniform pieces annually.
+Additional uniform pieces may be purchased by employees at the employee's cost. :

+a.
+1 T-shirt (long sleeve/short sleeve): 1 unit

+- b.
+1 button-up work short: 3 units

+- c.
+1 hood pull-over: 3 units

+- d.
+1 hood zip: 3 units

+- e.
+1 sweat shirt: 2 units

+34.5 CITY shall provide two (2) new button work shirts per year.
+Employees receiving laundry service uniforms are not eligible to receive these button work shirts.

+34.5.1 Employees receiving the button work shirts are eligible to receive the following in lieu of button shirts:

+- a.
 2 hooded sweatshirts, or - b.
 2 crew sweatshirts and 1 hooded pullover, or - c.
-1 zip-up hooded sweatshirt and 1 crew sweatshirt - 34.5.2 New employees shall receive five (5) button work shirts and one sweatshirt. - 34.5.3 Vouchers will be provided for "Levis" and will be usable for 18 months after receipt by the employees from the CITY.
-Vouchers are not transferable. - 34.6 Employees provided uniforms or vouchers by the CITY shall receive them by the second paycheck of November each fiscal year.
+1 zip-up hooded sweatshirt and 1 crew sweatshirt

+34.5.2 New employees shall receive five (5) button work shirts and one sweatshirt.

+34.5.3 Vouchers will be provided for "Levis" and will be usable for 18 months after receipt by the employees from the CITY.
+Vouchers are not transferable.

+34.6 Employees provided uniforms or vouchers by the CITY shall receive them by the second paycheck of November each fiscal year.
 Employees shall be responsible for the normal maintenance and upkeep of uniforms and work clothes in accordance with CITY policy.